igormironchik/md4qt/README.md

 plugin in link's captions, as, for example, links can't contain other links, so if you are implementing a plugin for new links this flag should be set to `false` for your plugin.

+### What for is a `userData` argument?

+* This list of strings will be passed to plugin function.
+This is auxiliary data that can be handy for plugin implementation.

 ### Could you show an example of a plugin?